ofiwg/libfabric/man/fi_cxi.7.md

 dropped.
 Later, when the message is matched to a Receive operation, the entire payload is pulled from the source using an RDMA Get operation.

-The rendezvous protcol is controlled using the *FI_CXI_RDZV_OFFLOAD* environment variable.
+The rendezvous protocol is controlled using the *FI_CXI_RDZV_OFFLOAD* environment variable.
 The provider uses the offloaded rendezvous protocol by default.

+Message flow-control is triggered when hardware message matching resources become exhausted.
+Messages may be dropped and retransmitted in order to recover; impacting performance significantly.
+Programs should be careful to avoid posting large numbers of unmatched receive operations and to minimize the number of outstanding unexpected messages to prevent message flow-control.
+If message matching is configured to support a hybrid mode, when resources are exhausted hardware and software share matching responsibility.

+To help avoid this condition, increase Overflow buffer space using environment variables *FI_CXI_OFLOW_\** and software EP match and hybrid modes Request buffer space using the variables *FI_CXI_REQ_\**.

 ## Message Ordering